allegroai/clearml-docs/docs/pipelines/pipelines_sdk_function_decorators.md

   `services` queue.
 To run the pipeline logic locally while the components are executed remotely, pass `pipeline_execution_queue=None`

-When the function is called, a corresponding ClearML Controller Task is created: its arguments are logged as the task’s parameters.
+When the function is called, a corresponding ClearML Controller Task is created: its arguments are logged as the task's parameters.
 When launching a new pipeline run from the [UI](../webapp/pipelines/webapp_pipeline_page.md), you can modify their values for the new run.

 ![Pipeline new run](../img/pipelines_new_run.png)